Miss BumBum Suzy Cortez Gets On All Fours In A Bunny Mask In Sizzling Pic

-Miss BumBum Suzy Cortez is no stranger to pushing the envelope with sexy shots, but she may have posted her sultriest yet when she dressed in dominatrix inspired attire while posing on all fours in her newest Instagram post.
+Miss BumBum Suzy Cortez is no stranger to pushing the envelope with sexy shots, but she may have posted her sultriest yet when she dressed in dominatrix-inspired attire while posing on all fours.

-Suzy added in her comment that any of her two million fans who were interested in more sizzling shots could sign up for exclusive content from the Brazilian bombshell.
+In her newest Instagram post, Suzy added in her caption that any of her 2 million fans who were interested in more sizzling shots could sign up for exclusive content from the Brazilian bombshell.
 Though Suzy makes money from appearances and modeling contracts, she often posts about her private website, suggesting that it is a significant source of revenue for the buxom brunette.

 No doubt many will be swayed to sign up after her latest shot.
-In the picture, Suzy wears a leather outfit that gives of serious dominatrix vibes due to its material and strap details.
-The top part of the outfit consists of a bralette, with a peek-a-boo accent at the side of the her bust.
+In the picture, Suzy wears a leather outfit that gives off serious dominatrix vibes due to its material and strap details.
+The top part of the outfit consists of a bralette, with a peek-a-boo accent at the side of the bust.

-A strap then wraps around her tiny waist, cinching her torso and highlighting her hourglass figure.
-The ensemble then turns into a thong bottom to leave little of her peachy posterior to the imagination.
+A strap wraps around her tiny waist, cinching her torso and highlighting her hourglass figure.
+The ensemble then turns into a thong bottom to leave much of her peachy posterior on full display.
 Another strap then wraps around the bottom of her famous derriere, once again emphasizing her insane curves.

-Suzy then took even more inspiration from the dominatrix look by adding a pair of black patent leather thigh-high boots with a lace up accent.
-Though fans will miss seeing her long and lean legs, the effect is that focus remains on her famous bumbum.
+Suzy seriously upped the dominatrix vibe by adding a pair of black patent leather thigh-high boots with a lace-up accent.
+Though fans will miss seeing her long and lean legs, she ensures that focus remains on her famous “bumbum.”

 The bombshell completed the look with a leather mask that had bunny ears on top.

 It is not just the ensemble that has the pulses of her fans racing, but also her pose.
 Suzy faces away from the camera, again keeping attention on her posterior.
 However, she is also on her hands and knees, in a very suggestive position.
-She looks over her shoulder at the camera, smoldering the while.
+She looks over her shoulder at the camera, smoldering all the while.

 Within one hour of posting, the picture already earned over 13,000 likes and over 200 comments.

-“You are something special Suzy,” one fan raved, along with a number of fire emoji along with a heart-eye face.
+“You are something special Suzy,” one fan raved, along with a number of fire emoji and a heart-eye face.

-“Omg,” added a second, along with several heart-eye and a hand clapping emoji.
+“Omg,” added a second, along with several heart-eye and a hand-clapping emoji.

 “BEAUTIFUL,” exclaimed a third, along with a plethora of lovestruck faces.